Greengage-project/Documentation/docs/tools/TOOLNAME_template/integration.md

-# [Tool Name] Integration Guide for Third-Party Services
+# [Tool Name] Usage & Integration Guide for Third-Party Services

-Introduction explaining the importance of integrating [Tool Name] for centralized management in your system.
+**Generic usage instructions for [Tool Name]**
+- Instructions on how to use the tool.
+  - In case there is external user manual make a small summary and refer to it.
+  - Otherwise, provide enough explanations and snapshots to let a user get started with the tool usage.
+Include links to URLs where the tool might be deployed.

+Introduction explaining the importance of integrating [Tool Name] to make your tool part of the GREENGAGE engine.
+This implies that your tool has to use the single sign on (SSO) service provided by GREENGAGE.
+However, you should also describe not only how your tool is integrated with GREENGAGE's SSO but also how other GREENGAGE tools may integrate with your tools.
+Feel free to add and rename the integrate steps listed below:

 **Step 1: Requesting Access Credentials**